ensallee/javascript-hide-and-seek-bootcamp-prep-000/README.md

-# JavaScript Hide and Seek
+!
+How# JavaScript Hide and Seek

 ## Objectives